dockersamples/example-voting-app/README.md

 If you'd like to schedule a demo of Codefresh to get help adding your own CI/CD steps to your Codefresh Pipelines [Click Here](https://codefresh.io/request-a-demo/)

-ORIGINAL CONTENT BELOW, PLEASE NOTE DOCKER COMPOSE DOES NOT WORK AT THIS TIME.
+ORIGINAL CONTENT BELOW, PLEASE NOTE DOCKER SWARM DOES NOT WORK AT THIS TIME.

 Example Voting App
 =========